credential-handler/chapi.io/developers/wallets/index.md

 ### 1. Add a `credential_handler` to your Web app's `manifest.json`

 In order to register a credential handler, your Web app must serve a `manifest.json` file from its root path (`/manifest.json`).
-This file _must_ be CORS-enabled.
+This file must be CORS-enabled which can be done by adding the `Access-Control-Allow-Origin: *` header to responses for that URL.

 At a minimum, the `manifest.json` file should contain the following `credential_handler` object:

 ```json
 {